janklab/MlxShake/doc-project/Developer-Notes.md

 * Eww: the codecogs usage just puts query URLs in for images, instead of saving local copies of the image files themselves.
 * Nicer, configurable progress output.
   * Should be able to suppress it entirely if you want.
+* Add support for Jekyll and MkDocs integration.